3qnexx/nexxPLAY-android/readme.md

 The PlayerEvents and MediaData have changed since 3.1.0 so the naming is consistently between all platforms.
 Please check the Event section for this.

+All releases are listed [in the SDK's feed](https://www.myget.org/feed/nexxtv/package/maven/tv.nexx/nexxplay-android).

 ## Installation guide

 This section shows how to integrate the media player into an Android app.